zeniokrako/coliseum/README.md

 [Official Coliseum Theme Song](https://www.youtube.com/watch?v=pDg6rCHgoHQ)

 ## Rewards/Punishments
+(new rules starting may 24th)

-- Loser role for losers
+- Loser role for losers.
+Double loser role if you lost while you have the loser role
-- Winner role for winners
+- Winner role for winners (and losers who won a match).
+Double winner roles
-- Winner gets a point on the leaderboard and loser gets a -1 point
+- Winner gets two points on the leaderboard and loser gets a -1 point

 ## Upcoming Beef